thkukuk/atomic-updates_and_etc/README.md

 admin, it could get the same UID and afterwards there is a security problem. systemd-sysusers will not solve this problem, as the new user is often already requried for installation of the package and created in the %pre section.

+While several options were evaluated, there is no real good solution.

 #### /etc/{passwd.d,group.d,shadow.d}